 A variety of mapping and ablation procedures for atrial fibrillation, ventricular tachycardia, ventricular fibrillation and supraventricular tachycardia are part of the daily experience.
 There is significant exposure to advanced mapping and navigation systems, as well as new therapy, techniques and devices.

 This advanced fellowship is a two-year accredited training program.
 During the year, there are numerous didactic programs where the focus varies from device troubleshooting to complex electrograms analysis and general electrophysiology curricular lectures.

-The Clinical Cardiac Electrophysiology Fellowship Program at Mayo Clinic fulfills the requirements for training as stated by the American Board of Internal Medicine and is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+The Clinical Cardiac Electrophysiology Fellowship at Mayo Clinic fulfills the training requirements as defined by the American Board of Internal Medicine.
+The program is accredited by the Accreditation Council for Graduate Medical Education (ACGME).

-The Clinical Cardiac Electrophysiology Fellowship Program at Mayo Clinic in Rochester, Minnesota, began in 1995.
-Since that time, more than 49 physicians have completed training.
-It is anticipated that 4 fellows will complete training in this program annually.
+The Clinical Cardiac Electrophysiology Fellowship at Mayo Clinic began in 1995.
+Since that time, more than 60 physicians have completed training.
+It is anticipated that four fellows will complete training in this program annually.

 March 02, 2017